drhsqlite/fossil-mirror/www/caps/admin-v-setup.md

-Setup users get [every user capability](./ref.html) of Fossil except for [two exceptionally dangerous capabilities](#dcap), which they can later grant to themselves or to others at the Setup user’s discretion.
+Setup users get [every user capability](./ref.html) of Fossil except for [two exceptionally dangerous capabilities](#dcap), which they can later grant to themselves or to others.

 In addition, Setup users can use every feature of the Fossil UI.
 If Fossil can do a thing, a Setup user on that repo can make Fossil do it.